developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

     <kiosk_mode_enabled>0</kiosk_mode_enabled>

-> **Note: When starting up in Kiosk Mode on a device running KitKat**, a "please wait" prompt remains displayed.
-Press the HOME key to launch the Kiosk-Mode app and resume normal behavior.

 ------

 ### Disable Status Bar Settings
 Controls whether the Settings icon is displayed in the Android Status Bar, and therefore whether the Settings panel is accessible by users. <b>Not supported on all devices</b>.
 A setting of 0 in this tag will enable the Status Bar Settings icon.

 **On Android L devices**: A new feature in [UI Manager](/mx/uimgr) allows the Status Bar Settings Icon (which UI Manager calls the Notification Quick Settings Icons) to be controlled through EMDK, StageNow or a third-party MDM system. **This will override any EHS setting for controlling the Status Bar Settings icon**.
-Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later; any prior device limitations remain.
+Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and higher; any prior device limitations remain.

 <img alt="" style="height:350px" src="disable_settings_icon.png"/>